RubenHerreraGimenez/ExampleJoinExcelsDataHMD/README.md

 # Database creation from Excel files.
 A practical case: Human Mortality Database.
+1 million rows, 100 Excel files, 10 seconds.

 In this example, we start from 100 Excel databases with exposure and death data from different countries and regions.